ckaestne/seai/lectures/01_introduction/intro.md

 See web page

-In a nutshell: do not copy, do not lie, do not share or publicly release your solutions
+In a nutshell: do not copy from other students, do not lie, do not share or publicly release your solutions

 In group work, be honest about contributions of team members, do not cover for others